Headed to Copenhagen? Here are some of my favorite things to see and do.

 It’s worse here.

 Our shuttle driver was referring to bikes.
 If you do rent bikes, pay attention.
 These are experienced cyclists who stay in bikes lanes and use hand signals.
 But biking is a great way to tour the city and experience the culture.
-I rented a bike form y hotel and had a blast!
+We rented bikes from our hotel and had a blast!

 What to Pack for Copenhagen